dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ## Linking an Okta organization to a DNSimple account

-You can also follow the instructions in [Okta’s documentation ](https://help.okta.com/oie/en-us/content/topics/apps/apps-add-applications.htm) to connect DNSimple to your Okta organization.
+You can also follow the instructions in [Okta's documentation ](https://help.okta.com/oie/en-us/content/topics/apps/apps-add-applications.htm) to connect DNSimple to your Okta organization.

 ### Adding the DNSimple App to Okta {#adding-the-dnsimple-app-to-okta}